bratpeki/modern-milkytracker-guide/docs/intro.md

 Welcome to page 0!

-**Before we begin, let's state what this guide *actually* is.**
+Before we begin, let's state what this guide *actually* is.

-It's meant to be a modern collection of knowledge relating to the MilkyTracker music tracker.<br>
+It's meant to be a modern collection of knowledge relating to the MilkyTracker music tracker.

 "Modern" implies:

 - **that it is presented in a modern format (Markdown, GitHub standard)** and